MeaningCloud/meaningcloud-php/README.md

 - **MCClient.php**, which contains a simple example on how to use the SDK

-- **MCShowcase**, which implements a pipeline where plain text files are read from a folder, and two CSV files result as output: one with several types of analyses done over each text, and the results from running Text Clustering (https://www.meaningcloud.com/developer/text-clustering) over the complete collection.
+- **MCShowcase**, which implements a pipeline where plain text files are read from a folder, and two CSV files result as output: one with several types of analyses done over each text, and the results from running [Text Clustering](https://www.meaningcloud.com/developer/text-clustering) over the complete collection.
 The analyses done are:
-    - Language Identification (https://www.meaningcloud.com/developer/language-identification): detects the language and returns code or name
+    - [Language Identification](https://www.meaningcloud.com/developer/language-identification): detects the language and returns code or name
-    - Sentiment Analysis (https://www.meaningcloud.com/developer/sentiment-analysis): detects the global polarity detected in the text
+    - [Sentiment Analysis](https://www.meaningcloud.com/developer/sentiment-analysis): detects the global polarity detected in the text
-    - Topics Extraction (https://www.meaningcloud.com/developer/topics-extraction): detects the most relevant entities and concepts in the text.
-If the get_fibo variable is enabled, FIBO concepts will be output (requires access to the Financial Industry pack(https://www.meaningcloud.com/developer/documentation/vertical-packs#financial_industry))
+    - [Topics Extraction](https://www.meaningcloud.com/developer/topics-extraction): detects the most relevant entities and concepts in the text.
+If the get_fibo variable is enabled, FIBO concepts will be output (requires access to the [Financial Industry pack](https://www.meaningcloud.com/developer/documentation/vertical-packs#financial_industry))
-    - Deep Categorization (https://www.meaningcloud.com/developer/deep-categorization): categorizes the text according to the IAB 2.0 taxonomy
+    - [Deep Categorization](https://www.meaningcloud.com/developer/deep-categorization): categorizes the text according to the IAB 2.0 taxonomy
-    - Text Classification (https://www.meaningcloud.com/developer/text-classification): classifies the text according the IPTC taxonomy
+    - [Text Classification](https://www.meaningcloud.com/developer/text-classification): classifies the text according the IPTC taxonomy
-    - Summarization (https://www.meaningcloud.com/developer/summarization): extracts a summary from the text
+    - [Summarization](https://www.meaningcloud.com/developer/summarization): extracts a summary from the text

 Below is an example on how to use this client (also included in the _bin_ folder).
 This code makes two requests, one to the Language Identification API and another to the Topic Extraction API using the language detected in the first request.
 The results of both requests are printed in the standard output: